 Some contributors lament the apparent lack of research being conducted to identify how appropriate technologies and Internet connectivity can effectively contribute to sustainable and inclusive development at local levels in specific regions.
-A public comment received by the APrIGF, for instance, notes that while SDGs provide significant focus areas for development in regions such as the Pacific, and ICTs and connectivity 'could be a major contributor to this development', there is a lack of adequate research being done to identify specifically how appropriate technologies and Internet connectivity can effectively contribute to development at local levels (2016b).
-ISOC similarly notes the need for sex-disaggregated data and to support policy research in order to better understand the barriers men and women face in Internet use (2016b).
+A public comment received by the APrIGF, for instance, notes that while the SDGs provide significant focus areas for development in regions such as the Pacific, and ICTs and connectivity 'could be a major contributor to this development', there is a lack of adequate research being done to specifically identify how appropriate technologies and Internet connectivity can effectively contribute to development at local levels (2016b).
+ISOC similarly notes the need for sex-disaggregated data and to support policy research in order to better understand the barriers men and women face in terms of Internet use (2016b).

 Besides the need for more rigorous research, some contributors also express concern about the nature of some private initiatives to encourage connectivity and the need to ensure that such initiatives to expand access do not come at the cost of net neutrality and the free flow of information.
-The Diplo Foundation, for instance, argues that the use of drones, balloons and certain zero-rating practices have 'raised concerns about limiting access to a designated number of Internet platforms/services, which would accelerate a "walled garden" Internet' (2016).
+DiploFoundation, for instance, argues that the use of drones (e.g., Facebook's Project Aquila), balloons (e.g., Google's Project Loon), and certain zero-rating practices have 'raised concerns about limiting access to a designated number of Internet platforms/services, which would accelerate a "walled garden" Internet' (2016).
 GSMA, on the other hand, argues that governments should consider supporting 'multi-sided business models as zero-rating and sponsored data' to enable, more particularly, successful rural infrastructure sharing projects (2016a).
 Facebook similarly takes the view that zero-rating amounts to 'innovative business arrangements that promote connectivity and economic development' by giving 'more people more access to more content' (2016).